pianomanfrazier/techblog/content/post/drafts/lilypond-in-markdown.md

 ## Highlight LilyPond Code

 There are no good LilyPond syntax highlighters for the web.
-With Highlight.js ,Prism.js, or Hugo you could use `tex` but the results aren't great.
+With Highlight.js, Prism.js, or Hugo you could use `tex` or `latex` highlighting but the results aren't great.
 I made an attempt at defining my own Prism.js syntax but ended up with a huge nasty regex.

 A much better solution is to use an actual parser/lexer.
 Fortunately [python-ly](https://github.com/frescobaldi/python-ly) exposes an API to highlight lilypond code through the command line.

-This is what the Frescobaldi LilyPond editor uses to highlight.
+Python-ly is a command line tool used to process LilyPond files.
+You can transpose, reformat, and output syntax highlighted html from an input file.
+This is what the [Frescobaldi LilyPond editor](http://frescobaldi.org/index.html)  uses to highlight and manipulate LilyPond files.

-After poking around and discovering some undocumented ways of using the python-ly CLI I had something that provided some great syntax highlighting.
+After poking around and discovering some undocumented ways of using the python-ly CLI, I had something that provided some great syntax highlighting.

-Compare the difference between the two outputs (screen shots taken from [lilypond in markdown](https://lilypond-in-markdown.netlify.com) and [python-ly highlight test](https://lilypond-in-markdown.netlify.com/lilycode)):
+Compare the difference between the outputs of Hugo, PrismJS, and python-ly (screen shots taken from [lilypond in markdown](https://lilypond-in-markdown.netlify.com) and [python-ly highlight test](https://lilypond-in-markdown.netlify.com/lilycode)):

 ### Hugo using Chroma